nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hids_keyboard/README.rst

 The sample uses the buttons on a development kit to simulate keys on a keyboard.
 One button simulates the letter keys by generating letter keystrokes for a predefined string.
 A second button simulates the Shift button and shows how to modify the letter keystrokes.
 An LED displays the Caps Lock state, which can be modified by another connected keyboard.
-(TODO Match this behaviour from NCS sample)

 This sample exposes the HID GATT Service.
 It uses a report map for a generic keyboard.

 User interface
 **************